 My husband, desperate to find a way into my world of sorrow, confronted me with some family members.
 Immediately I felt betrayed.
-He wouldn’t go to therapy with me, though I’d asked him to dozens of times, but he had the audacity to treat me like I was crazy?!
+He wouldn’t go to therapy with me, though I’d asked him to dozens of times, but he had the audacity to treat me like something was wrong with me?!
 I was pissed beyond words!
-Everyone acted like I didn’t have a reason to be upset, except they were all wrong.
+Everyone acted like I didn’t have a reason to be upset, except they were all mistaken.
 I was entitled to my feelings, and no one had the right to be dismissive of my situation.

 I vaguely remember yelling.
 Lots of yelling.
 And then I ran to my bedroom to avoid the family (you know, those traitors spewing negativity at me instead of offering support).
 I snuck out a window … except I fell in my haste and inflicted a ghastly cut on my eyebrow that required stitches.
 I learned three valuable lessons as I plummeted from that window: 1.
 That bastard window was higher than it appeared.
 2. I was not a feline who gracefully floated to her feet.
 I landed on my face and that shit hurt.
-3. That was a terrible idea and I must be crazy.
-Bat shit crazy.
+3. That was a terrible idea.

 At the emergency room, I argued with the nurse, who wrongfully accused me of being suicidal.
 She also accused me of being drunk.
 (I’d had nothing, but suggested I wouldn’t mind a little red wine after the dreadful evening I’d had.
 She failed to share my humor.)
 In anger and frustration, I may have also stammered something along the lines of, “Listen bitch, no one goes through fertility treatments only to blow it all on booze!”
 (In retrospect, pretty sure that was the comment that landed me in “lock up.”)